shawlab-moffitt/CSEminer-manuscript/README.md

 # Scoring the Exons
 1. downloading all the required files
 2. calculate a summarized exon abundance
-3. calculate a exon enrichment score
+3. calculate an exon enrichment score
 4. perform the initial exon filtering
 5. summarize result
 6. annotate alternative spliced exons

 # Annotating the exons (Figure 1
-1. generating the proteomics data reference
+1. Generating the proteomics data reference
-2. generating an IHC staining reference
+2. Generating an IHC staining reference
-3. bone marrow filtering
+3. Estimating gene-level expression in bone marrow
-4. filter then prioritize candidates as Tier 1 and Tier 2
+4. filter and then prioritize candidates as Tier 1 and Tier 2